- The Connectify error during driver install may be caused by a program that is blocking it.

 Look for the Program Files folder and delete all files from there because when you will install it again freshly, you will need to do that on a clean slate.

-You can also use a dedicated uninstaller like the one recommended below that will make sure that it will clean absolutely all remains from your drive.
+You can also use a dedicated uninstaller software that will make sure that it will clean absolutely all leftover files from your drive.

 2. Uninstall your third-party antivirus